Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Methods

-\textbf{Acknowledgements}\\ We gratefully acknowledge valuable discussions with Wei Li, Yuan Gao, Andreas L{\"a}uchli, Cristian Batista, Roderich Moessner, Changle Liu, Shu Zhang, Oleg Tchernyshyov, and Fr\'ed\'eric Mila.
+\textbf{Acknowledgements}\\ We gratefully acknowledge valuable discussions with Gang Chen, Cristian Batista, Yuan Gao, Andreas L{\"a}uchli, Wei Li, Changle Liu, Fr\'ed\'eric Mila, Roderich Moessner, Oleg Tchernyshyov, and Shu Zhang.
 Initial phases of this work were supported as part of the Institute for Quantum Matter, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Award No. DE-SC0019331.
 Further neutron scattering work was supported by Department of Energy, Office of Science, Basic Energy Sciences under Award No. DE-SC0024469.
 C.B. was supported by the Gordon and Betty Moore Foundation EPIQS program under GBMF9456.
 Y.H. and H.C. were supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Early Career Research Program Award KC0402020.
 J.Z. acknowledges the support of the NSF CAREER grant DMR-1848349.
 A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by the National Science Foundation Cooperative Agreement No. DMR-2128556*, the U.S. Department of Energy, and the State of Florida.
-This research used resources at the High Flux Isotope Reactor and Spallation Neutron Source, a DOE Office of Science User Facility operated by Oak Ridge National Laboratory.\\
+This research used resources at the High Flux Isotope Reactor and Spallation Neutron Source, DOE Office of Science User Facilities operated by Oak Ridge National Laboratory.
+The beam time was allocated to HYSPEC and CNCS on proposal number ITPS-29655.
+The beam time was allocated to HB-3A on proposal number IPTS-31928.\\

 \textbf{Author contributions}\\ T.C., R.Z., and C.B. initiated this work.
 A.G., X.X., and R.C. prepared the samples.
-T.C., Y.C., Y.H., H.C., B.W., A. P., and D. P. carried out neutron scattering experiments.
+T.C., Y.C., Y.H., H.C., B.W., A.P., and D.P. carried out neutron scattering experiments.
 A.G., E.C., M.J., and M.L. measured high-field magnetization.
 L.S., Z.T., and N.P.A. performed THz measurements.
 T.C., A.G., J.Z., L.C., and C.B. wrote the manuscript with input from all coauthors.\\

 \textbf{Competing interests}\\ The authors declare no competing interests.\\